deviousway/OpenGD77/docs/OpenGD77_User_Guide.md

 sudo pacman -S mono
 ```

-Download firmwareloader_linux.zip and .sgl file that match your radio model from release assets and unzip it
+Download firmwareloader_linux.zip and unzip it.
 **Important** YOU NEED TO INSTALL 99-gd77.rules for you distro **this will not work just from root user**
 because need to unbind radio for Bootloader
 after this you need to add your user to  usbmux and uucp group and reload udev rules